devtron-labs/devtron/docs/user-guide/Deploy-sample-app/nodejs_app.md

 # Let's deploy a sample App

 Hurray!
 Your Devtron stack is completely setup.
 Let's get started by deploying a simple application on it.

-{% embed url="https://www.youtube.com/watch?v=9u-pKiWV-tM&t=2s" caption="Deploy a Kubernetes Node.js micro-service using Devtron" %}

 ## Find out the steps here